OlivierLD/raspberry-coffee/oliv.scratch.pad/some.tests/web-components-playground/README.md

   elem.value = value;
 }
 ```
-This means that they can be dynamically modified once loaded.
+This means that their properties can be dynamically modified once the component is loaded.

 A `WebComponent` extends `HTMLElement`; as such all the properties of an `HTMLElement` are available on a `WebComponent`
- (such as `class`, `title`, etc).
+ (such as - see above - `class`, `title`, etc). _Not_ overriding those properties is probably a good idea.

 ---

 ## Lessons learned

-No animation in the component, `clearInterval` does not clear anything.
+No animation _**in**_ the component, `clearInterval` does not clear anything.
 If animation is needed, make it happen outside the component.
 Works OK (~so-so) if there is only one component, it's a mess otherwise.

 ---

-## Questions
+## Questions to address
 - Observed Attributes.
-Does a "final" attribute have to be observed?
+Does a "final" (remaining as-is after being loaded) attribute have to be observed?
 - Extending a WebComponent?

 ---

+### Good to go

 [Oliv's Components](https://github.com/OlivierLD/raspberry-pi4j-samples/tree/master/oliv.scratch.pad/some.tests/web-components-playground/oliv-components)

+---

 More to come...